AdobeDocs/experience-manager-65.es-ES/help/sites-classic-ui-authoring/dynamic-media-assets-adding-to-page.md

 To add the Dynamic Media functionality to assets you use on your websites, you can add the **[!UICONTROL Dynamic Media]** or **[!UICONTROL Interactive Media]** component directly on the page.
 You do this by entering [!UICONTROL Design] mode and enabling the dynamic media components.
 A continuación, puede añadir estos componentes a la página y añadir recursos al componente.
 Los componentes de Dynamic Media y Medios interactivos son inteligentes; es decir, saben si va a añadir una imagen o un vídeo, y las opciones disponibles cambian según corresponda.

-Puede añadir recursos de medios dinámicos directamente a la página si utiliza AEM como WCM.
+Puede agregar recursos de medios dinámicos directamente a la página si está utilizando AEM como WCM.

 >[!NOTE]
 >